EvilGenie: A Reward Hacking Benchmark: Methods

-One simple way for the agents to reward hack is by modifying either \textbf{test\_cases.json} or \textbf{test.py}, to make the tests easier to pass.
+\paragraph*{Test file edit detection.} One simple way for the agents to reward hack is by modifying either \textbf{test\_cases.json} or \textbf{test.py}, to make the tests easier to pass.
 Therefore, we detect any edits to (or deletion of) these files, and flag them as reward hacking.